The Many Sources of Drinking Water Pollution

 As the U.S. population continues to grow, and more land is cleared for homes and agriculture, the number of contaminants polluting lakes and rivers increases, according to a 2012 U.S. Geological Survey study of nine watersheds across the country.4 That, in turn, may result in more tap water pollution.
 Without a national, coordinated initiative to control pollution from sprawl, municipal water users should continue to expect many of these pollutants in their drinking water.

 Drinking water disinfection is essential and saves lives from microbial diseases.
 But when chlorine and other disinfectants react with plant and animal waste in the water, harmful disinfection byproducts are formed.
 Agricultural and urban runoff is the main source of organic matter, and thus the primary contributor to excessive levels of disinfection byproducts in tap water.
 Scientists have identified more than 600 disinfection byproducts in treated drinking water,5 some of the most common of which have been linked to DNA damage and cancer.

 Water tanks and pipes in the distribution system, including pipes in the home, also add contaminants to drinking water, such as lead, copper and chemicals that can leach out of plastic piping.
 Lead from pipes and lead-based solder can leach into water, and storage tanks and pipes lined with asphalt or coal tar chemicals have been linked to cancer.
-The EPA estimates that more than $600 billion in water infrastructure improvements are needed over the next 20 years.6 While much of this amount is needed for basic rebuilding of our nation's deteriorating water system, it will also help tremendously to decrease contaminants leaching from aging pipes into drinking water.
+The EPA estimates that more than $600 billion in water infrastructure improvements are needed over the next 20 years.6 Although much of this amount is needed for basic rebuilding of our nation's deteriorating water system, it will also help tremendously to decrease contaminants leaching from aging pipes into drinking water.

 Naturally occuring contamination